Strategy Case Study — UCLA

 How it started

-The UCLA Strategic Communications team was frustrated.
-This small, resourceful group managed the bulk of UCLA’s content — its website, newsroom, magazine, internal communications, and social media channels.
+The UCLA Strategic Communications team was stretched thin and overwhelmed.
+This small but resourceful group was responsible for nearly all of UCLA’s messaging and content — from the website and newsroom to the magazine, internal communications, and social media — but there was no consistent system behind it.

 What we did

-We conducted dozens of interviews across 21 UCLA departments in order to understand their audiences, capture their communication challenges and pain points, and share out the university’s broader vision and needs.
+We conducted dozens of interviews across 21 departments to map key audiences, surface communication pain points, and align on a shared vision for how the university shows up — internally and externally.

 How it’s going